majick/entry/README.md

 Note that wildcard paths cannot be indexed by search engines, and all relative links should redirect to the main site.

 You can allow people to use custom domains and link with a CNAME record by enabling the `custom_domain` log type.

+When somebody visits a wildcard domain for a paste that has a static HTML file in its [media storage](#media-storage), this HTML file will be served.
+By default, `index.html` is served for `/`.
+Every path is checked for an HTML file match, so users can also specify their own file names.

 ### Revisions